jizhang495/eca-actuation-test/docs/OPERATION.md

 Moku presets use `sampling_rate_hz` for the app's lightweight timing loop and `moku_sample_rate_hz` for the actual Data Logger file rate.
 The current Moku API command path accepts `moku_sample_rate_hz` from 10 Sa/s to 1 MSa/s; the 750 s preset uses 10 kSa/s.

-The Moku wiring convention is CH1 applied voltage through a 10x probe and CH2 shunt voltage through 1x.
-The app configures both Moku inputs for `400mVpp` frontend range, then multiplies raw Input 1 values by 10 when writing `moku_waveform.csv`. `ch1_voltage` is therefore circuit voltage. `ch2_voltage` remains the 1x shunt voltage used for current conversion.
+The Moku wiring convention is CH1 applied voltage through a 10x probe.
+In raw shunt mode, CH2 measures shunt voltage through 1x.
+The app configures Moku inputs for `400mVpp` frontend range, then multiplies raw Input 1 values by 10 when writing `moku_waveform.csv`. `ch1_voltage` is therefore circuit voltage.
+In raw shunt mode, `ch2_voltage` remains the 1x shunt voltage used for current conversion.

 Moku mode can also schedule Waveform Generator Output 1 stages.
 When stages are present, the backend uses Moku Multi-Instrument Mode with Data Logger in slot 1, Waveform Generator in slot 2, and `Slot2OutA -> Output1`.
 This is required for output stages that turn on or off while CH1/CH2 file logging is active.
 Moku runs without waveform stages use the simpler Data Logger instrument.
 The UI shows the stage editor only in Moku mode, and saved JSON uses: